-A savings account is a good place to park money you don’t need right away.
-It can hold funds you need in the near future, whether you are planning to make a down payment on a home, or saving towards a vacation or wedding.
+A savings account is a good place to park money you don’t need immediately.
+It can hold funds you need in the near future, whether you are planning to make a down payment on a home or saving towards a vacation or wedding.

 While savings accounts have many advantages, there are also disadvantages to consider.

 Below, I cover the pros, cons, and features of savings accounts in Canada.